 Looking for the best cordless drill to make easy work of your next DIY project?
-Whether you're assembling a garden shed or hanging pictures, choosing a cordless drill that works for you is an important decision for any home improver.
+Whether you're hanging pictures or assembling a garden shed, choosing a cordless drill that works for you is an important decision for any home improver.

 If you're at the beginners' end of the DIY spectrum, then you'll likely find that an impact driver will suffice for many tasks, but those with more serious DIY aspirations might find a cordless combi drill (with added hammer-drill functionality to drill into masonry) more suitable.